Frequently Asked Questions

 A study has shown positive effects on the use of ozone therapy with people suffering from ischemic heart disease.
 It found that it is useful during the acute phase of infarctions.

-Medical ozone treatment helps to increase growth factors in both acute and chronic wounds.
+Medical ozone treatment helps to increase growth factors in both acute and chronic wounds, alongside it’s anti-inflammatory effects.

 Several studies have shown that ozone therapy can halt the progression of macular degeneration.